 ‘God defend New Zealand – a national hymn’ was first published as a poem in the Saturday Advertiser, a Dunedin newspaper, in 1876.
 It was written by Thomas Bracken, a young Irish poet and journalist who had arrived in New Zealand in 1869.
 He was editor of the Saturday Advertiser at the time, and later became a politician.

 The publication of the verses was accompanied by an announcement of a competition.
-The composer of the best tune for the words would win a prize of 10 guineas (about $1,500 in 2011 terms).
+The composer of the best tune for the words would win a prize of 10 guineas (about $1,600 in 2019 values).
 Three Melbourne musicians, Alberto Zelman, Julius Siede and Thomas Zeplin, were the judges.
 They unanimously chose the composition of John Joseph Woods, head teacher of a Catholic school at Lawrence, west of Dunedin.

 ‘God defend New Zealand’ had its first vocal performance on Christmas Day 1876 in Dunedin’s Queen’s Theatre by the Lydia Howarde Burlesque and Opera Bouffe Troupe, accompanied by the Dunedin Royal Artillery Band.
 In February 1878 sheet music was published.

 When New Zealand’s rowing eight collected their gold medals at the 1972 Munich Olympics, the band played ‘God defend New Zealand’ instead of 'God save the Queen'.
 As 'God defend' was not yet an official anthem, this contravened Olympic rules, and there has been no explanation of why it happened.
-However, those New Zealanders present felt a new sense of national pride.
-Athlete Dick Quax remembered, ‘I got a big charge out of hearing “God defend” being played…it was the first time I’d ever heard it at a major international event.’1
+However, those New Zealanders present felt a sense of national pride.
+Athlete Dick Quax remembered, ‘I got a big charge out of hearing “God defend” being played…it was the first time I’d ever heard it at a major international event.’1 ‘God defend’ had been played after ‘God save’ at the 1952 Helsinki Olympics in honour of Yvette Williams’ victory in the long jump.

 While it was published as a ‘national anthem’, ‘God defend New Zealand’ had no official status.
 However, it was favourably reviewed, both in and beyond New Zealand, and people often sang it on important occasions, especially in Otago.
 Woods, who held the copyright from 1877 until 1914, tirelessly promoted it, sending the sheet music to schools, musicians and dignitaries.
 At Woods’s suggestion, Premier Richard John Seddon presented a copy to Queen Victoria in 1897.